ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 These attacks can be mitigated by providing separate resolver IP addresses or hostnames.

-While the IP address of the Unencrypted Resolver is often provisioned over insecure mechanisms, it can also be provisioned securely, such as via manual configuration, a VPN, or on a network with protections like RA-Guard
+While the IP address of the Unencrypted DNS Resolver is often provisioned over insecure mechanisms, it can also be provisioned securely, such as via manual configuration, a VPN, or on a network with protections like RA-Guard
 {{?RFC6105}}.
-An attacker might try to direct Encrypted DNS traffic to itself by causing the client to think that a discovered Designated Resolver uses a different IP address from the Unencrypted Resolver.
+An attacker might try to direct Encrypted DNS traffic to itself by causing the client to think that a discovered Designated Resolver uses a different IP address from the Unencrypted DNS Resolver.
 Such a Designated Resolver might have a valid certificate, but be operated by an attacker that is trying to observe or modify user queries without the knowledge of the client or network.

-If the IP address of a Designated Resolver differs from that of an Unencrypted Resolver, clients applying Verified Discovery ({{verified}}) MUST validate that the IP address of the Unencrypted Resolver is covered by the SubjectAlternativeName of the Designated Resolver's TLS certificate.
+If the IP address of a Designated Resolver differs from that of an Unencrypted DNS Resolver, clients applying Verified Discovery ({{verified}}) MUST validate that the IP address of the Unencrypted DNS Resolver is covered by the SubjectAlternativeName of the Designated Resolver's TLS certificate.

-Clients using Opportunistic Discovery ({{opportunistic}}) MUST be limited to cases where the Unencrypted Resolver and Designated Resolver have the same IP address.
+Clients using Opportunistic Discovery ({{opportunistic}}) MUST be limited to cases where the Unencrypted DNS Resolver and Designated Resolver have the same IP address.

 The constraints on the use of Designated Resolvers specified here apply specifically to the automatic discovery mechanisms defined in this document, which are